 AOL started in 1983, as a brief endeavor called Control Video Corporation (or CVC), established by Bill von Meister.
 Its sole item was an online administration called GameLine for the Atari 2600 computer game console, after von Meister’s concept of purchasing music on interest was rejected by Warner Bros.
 Subscribers purchased a modem from the organization for US$49.95 and paid an one-time US$15 setup expense.
 GameLine allowed endorsers of incidentally download diversions and stay informed concerning high scores, at an expense of US$1 per game.
 The phone disengaged and the downloaded amusement would stay in GameLine’s Master Module and playable until the client killed the console or downloaded another amusement.
 Aol Mail

 In January 1983, Steve Case was enlisted as a showcasing specialist for Control Video on the proposal of his sibling, speculation broker Dan Case.
 In May 1983, Jim Kimsey turned into an assembling specialist for Control Video, which was close chapter 11.
 Kimsey was acquired by his West Point companion Frank Caufield, a speculator in the company.
 In mid 1985, von Meister left the organization.
+Nice one

 On May 24, 1985, Quantum Computer Services, an online administrations organization, was established by Jim Kimsey from the leftovers of Control Video, with Kimsey as Chief Executive Officer, and Marc Seriff as Chief Technology Officer.
 Out of 100 representatives from Control Video, just 10 were held for the new company, one of whom was Steve Case, who was elevated to VP of promoting.
 In 1987, Case was elevated again to official VP.
 Kimsey soon started to prepare Case to assume control over the part of CEO, which he did when Kimsey resigned in 1991.
 Aol Mail